2.6 C

 • Storkyrkan (Stockholm Cathedral)

-The oldest church in Gamla Stan (Old Town), known for its remarkable architecture and historical significance.
+It is the oldest church in Gamla Stan (Old Town), known for its remarkable architecture and historical significance.

 • Kungsträdgården (King’s Garden)

-A central park that hosts various events, markets, and exhibitions throughout the year, offering a perfect spot for a leisurely stroll.
+It is a central park that hosts various events, markets, and exhibitions throughout the year, offering a perfect spot for a leisurely stroll.

 These attractions are all conveniently located and offer a rich cultural experience for visitors to Stockholm.